NikKowPHP/social-brain/chapters/chapter-12.md

 > This phrase is a masterpiece of social neuroscience.
 "Thank you" rewards their Status.
 "To help me learn" frames you as a collaborator, not a defendant.
 "Can you give me an example?" calmly pushes past emotional drama to find the actionable data.
 Master this one sentence, and you will become unflappable.
 ---

+Leo had found his voice.
+The team was learning.
+But their weekly Phoenix Project status meeting was still a black hole of productivity, often devolving into tense, unstructured debate.
+It was time for Maria to conduct her biggest performance yet: the team meeting itself.

+---
+> ### **The 1% Upgrade**
+>
+> The next time you receive even minor feedback, your only mission is to fight the urge to explain or defend.
+Just say "Thank you for that feedback.
+I'll think about it."
+You are training your brain to see feedback as data, not a threat.

+---
 ### **Logbook Entry**

 This week, your mission is to practice the **"Intake" Protocol**.
 The next time someone gives you any form of feedback (even a minor, off-hand comment), your job is to use "the sentence."